If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 It is the best possible learning situation for them, so please don’t feel bad or hesitate to take your kids out of school to travel to Disney.
 Just ignore anyone who says otherwise and send them my way for convincing. 😉

-#1 Best Time To Visit Walt Disney World: Early November
+#1 Best Time To Visit Disney World: Early November

 To me, this time of year has it all… fantastic weather, relatively low crowds, and low room rates.
 Plus you’ll catch the tail end of the hugely popular Epcot International Food & Wine Festival, my favorite event at Walt Disney World!

-Crowds are pretty mild (about 4-5 out of 10) and this time of year is part of the rate category Disney calls “Fall”, which is one of the lower-cost times of year to visit.
+Crowds aren’t too bad (about 4-5 out of 10) and this time of year is part of the rate category Disney calls “Fall”, which is one of the lower-cost times of year to visit.

-#2 Best Time To Visit: End of September
+#2 Best Time To Go To Disney World: End of September

-My second choice for the best time of year to visit is the last two weeks in September.
+My second choice for the best time to visit Disney World is the last two weeks in September.
 I have visited Disney World this week for four out of the last five years for the following reasons:

 1) Awesome pool weather (we spend LOTS of time at the pool)

 2) Relatively low crowd levels